 PhD supervision

-• Linde Franken: Planetary justice and energy transition from philosophical and governance perspectives (ongoing - in collaboration with the Section of Philosophy)
+• Linde Franken: Planetary justice and energy transition technologies from philosophical and governance perspectives (ongoing - in collaboration with the Section of Philosophy)

 • Franziska Baack: Climate change adaptation and stakeholder participation in the cities of Overijssel, the Netherlands (ongoing - in collaboration with the Faculty of Engineering Technology)